 Exchange 9: I don’t know if I can trust the New Testament record.

 Upon my first inspection of the table of contents of this book, I was immediately puzzled by Exchange 6.
 If the seeker is reading through the entire bible as he says he is, and he’s read the entire book of Genesis, I can’t help but ask: why the Cain narrative?
 That’s really what you had a problem with?
 Not the fall, or Noah’s Ark, or Moses and the 10 Commandments, or Abraham’s age and God’s command to sacrifice his son?
-My theory is that this question was included because it was the only hole in Genesis’ plot that Prof Dave had a (very illogical) answer ready for.
+My theory is that this question was included because it was the only hole in Genesis’ plot that Prof Dave had a answer, albeit a very illogical one, ready for.

 The seeker’s main problem with the Cain narrative was, when Cain was out wandering, who was he afraid of if the only other living people were his parents?
 Prof Dave first rambles on for a while that every human is fallen and sinful and needs Jesus, then he goes through the idea that Genesis’ genealogies don’t list women (which isn’t sexist, it’s just how it is!), before getting to the fact that since Adam lived for 930 years, he probably had time to help a lot of ladies pop out a lot of babies.
 He explains how people lived that long before defending the fact that most of these ladies would have been Adam’s own daughters: